-C404..2 Time switches.
-Time switches or other control method that can automatically turn off and on heaters and pumps according to a preset schedule shall be installed on all heaters and pumps.
-Heaters, pumps and motors that have built in timers shall be deemed in compliance with this requirement.
+C404.11.2 Time switches.
+Time switches or other control method that can automatically turn off and on heaters and pump motors according to a preset schedule shall be installed for heaters and pump motors.
+Heaters and pump motors that have built in time switches shall be in compliance with this section.

 Exceptions: